We are all writing so much now and for so many different reasons.

-You can also get a Chrome extension for free.
+You can also get a Chrome extension for free as well.

-With the free version, you get spelling check tools and grammar checking plus a custom dictionary.
+With the free version, you get very good checking plus a custom dictionary.

-If you only need the basics in a grammar checker app, it could be a good choice for you.
+If you only need the basics, it could be a good choice for you.

 But if you are looking for a truly free solution, this one might be for you.